mjbeli/WebDevelopment/VueJS/02-components/README.md

 createApp(App).mount('#app')
 ```

-As you can see in the App.vue file, we've got 3 sections: template (html code), script (javascript) and styles (css) that encapsulate all the component behaviour, content and styling:
+As you can see in the .vue files, we've got 3 sections: template (html code), script (javascript) and styles (css) that encapsulate all the component behaviour, content and styling:

 ```vue
 <template>